STMicroelectronics/STMems-Platform1-IIO-SensorHAL/st/README.md

 STM Sensor HAL is leaning on [Linux IIO framework](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/iio) to gather data from sensor device drivers and to forward samples to the Android Framework

+Current version of SensorHAL introduce also iNotify events to manage rotation angle matrix and sensor placement configuration.
+The notification takes place by writing the shared file /etc/sensorhal/hal_config

 Currently supported sensors are:

 ### Inertial Module Unit (IMU):